Innovation in weight management: Obesity

 - Designed to be sustainable beyond the grant period

 Successful projects must demonstrate readiness to deliver services by August 2026, with clear governance, data reporting, and transition plans for long-term commissioning.
-Consequently, if Surrey Heartlands is granted funding we will very soon afterwards launch a procurement for service delivery.
+Consequently, if NHS Surrey Heartlands and/ or NHS Sussex are granted funding, we will very soon afterwards launch a joint, or independent procurement processes for service delivery.

-To inform our competition response, we are launching a market engagement exercise to explore innovative ideas, technologies, and service models that could inform our competition entry and shape future service opportunities in obesity prevention and management in our ICB.
+To inform our competition response, we are launching a joint market engagement exercise to explore innovative ideas, technologies, and service models that could inform our competition entries and shape future service opportunities in obesity prevention and management in our ICBs.
 Our competition submission areas of innovation focus are intended to be:

 - Pathways for 13–30 year olds